Fourth Challenge on

 Large Scale Hierarchical Text classification

 We are pleased to announce the 4th edition of the Large Scale Hierarchical Text Classification (LSHTC) Challenge.
-The LSHTC Challenge is a hierarchical text classification competition, using large datasets.
+The LSHTC Challenge is a hierarchical text classification competition, using very large datasets.
 This year's challenge focuses on interesting learning problems like multi-task and refinement learning.

 Hierarchies are becoming ever more popular for the organization of text documents, particularly on the Web.
 Web directories and Wikipedia are two examples of such hierarchies.
 Along with their widespread use, comes the need for automated classification of new documents to the categories in the hierarchy.
 As the size of the hierarchy grows and the number of documents to be classified increases, a number of interesting machine learning problems arise.
 In particular, it is one of the rare situations where data sparsity remains an issue, despite the vastness of available data: as more documents become available, more classes are also added to the hierarchy, and there is a very high imbalance between the classes at different levels of the hierarchy.
-Additionally, the statistical dependence of the classes poses challenges and opportunities for the learning methods.
+Additionally, the statistical dependence of the classes poses challenges and opportunities for new learning methods.

 Participants will be able to smoothly and continuously submit runs, in order to improve their systems.